swagger-api/swagger-ui/README.md

 - Support for `collectionFormat` is partial.
 - l10n (translations) is not implemented.
 - Relative path support for external files is not implemented.
+- Multiple instances of the Swagger UI may cause accessibility issues due to duplicated ID refs

 ## Security contact